tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/create_body_settings.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_create_bodies.cpp
              :language: cpp

+The above works equally well if the existing environment model settings are empty.
 Where the above example creates a new gravity field settings object, and overrides the default setting for the Sun's gravity field with this new object.
 The new settings define a point-mass gravity field with a gravitational parameter of 1.32712440042 :math:`\cdot` 10 :superscript:`20` m :superscript:`3` / s :superscript:`2`.

 Modifying parameters in existing settings objects
 -------------------------------------------------